 Outside the UK, recommendations for specific weighing and measuring instruments are produced by the International Organisation for Legal Metrology (OIML).

 NMO Technical Services – part of the Office for Product Safety and Standards (OPSS) – offers two main types of conformity assessment:

-- Product certification, sometimes called type examination, involves the rigorous testing of instruments at the design stage to ensure they comply with the regulations
+- Product certification, sometimes called type examination, involves the rigorous assessment of instruments at the design stage to ensure they comply with the regulations

-- Quality management system certification is the approval of your process for producing an instrument, or verifying it following its repair or modification
+- Quality management system certification is the approval of your processes for producing an instrument, or verifying it following its repair or modification

 We also provide:

 - Pre-assessment, for those unsure whether their product or quality management system will satisfy certification requirements